5 Simple Tips to Stop Overeating

 4. Have a Healthy Snack

 Don’t reach for that bag of chips when you get the midday munchies.
 It won’t satisfy you and you will end up eating more than you need.
-Reach for carrots, an apple, or a protein shake or bar.
+Reach for carrots, an apple, or a protein shake or protein bar (such as our Clean Lean Protein bar).
 Eating something with protein or fiber will help keep your hunger under control for a longer period of time.
 The protein in your snack will also help build lean body mass and will help you to burn more calories.

 5. Distract Yourself